-In their third meeting, the Panthers led 12-5 at half time at Penrith Park, and then led 14-12 fifteen minutes into the second half.
+Penrith would register their first win in 1968 at Penrith Park.
+The Panthers led 12-5 at half time at Penrith Park, and then led 14-12 fifteen minutes into the second half.
 The remaining 25 minutes was played at a frenetic pace, but both teams were not able to add to the scoreboard, with Penrith holding on for a thrilling win.

 The Panthers would register four straight victories over their neighbours from 1969 to 1971.
 The first of those three were tight affairs, with the winning margin being by three points or less.
 However, the fourth straight win was a lot more convincing.
 Penrith led 8-2 at half time in their first round match at Penrith Park, before stretching it out further to a 24-2 lead late in the second half, with the visitors scoring two late tries to lose 24-12.

 In the 1970s, the construction of the Western Freeway (now the M4) bought Penrith closer to Parramatta with regards to travelling times.
 However, during that decade the two teams were drifting further apart in their premiership fortunes.
 The Eels were starting to emerge as a premiership heavyweight whilst the Panthers were perennial cellar dwellars.